Does Drinking Alcohol Decreases Your Immune System?

 Recovery from Traumatic Injury

 About one-third of all patients with wounds such as burns, broken bones, and brain and other tissue injuries have blood alcohol content above the legal limit at the time of injury.
-Alcohol intoxication not only increases the risk of such injuries but can adversely affect outcomes for these patients.
+Alcohol intoxication not only increases the risk of such injuries but can negatively affect outcomes for these patients.

 These effects appear to be particularly attributed to altered immune function, which makes patients more vulnerable to subsequent challenges to the immune system, such as surgery or infection.
 As a result, these patients are more likely to die during the recovery period.